czeglediptr/100-days-of-code/log.md

 **Link to work:** N/A

 ### Day 21: May 05, 2020

 **Today's Progress**: I continued the Caesar problem set but I could not finish it since I had a very little time to code today.
 But tomorrow I will finish it!

 **Thoughts:** : Just a thought: One must be patient to her/himself and not to forget kindness.
 Those two will bring you great and bright moments.

 **Link to work:** N/A

+### Day 22: May 06, 2020

+**Today's Progress**: Finally I finished the Caesar problem set for CS50 and I am kind of proud of it.
+However I have to refactor my code as I suspect some palces where I could use a smarter way.
+But its working.
+Next up is the Substitution pset  which uses a more sophisticated substitution cipher.

+**Thoughts:** : I am proud of creating this program, and I can not wait to start the other pset which is more complex than this one!

+**Link to work:** N/A